John Robinson (aviator): Early life

 Robinson was born in 1903, in Carrabelle, Florida, and spent his early years in Gulfport, Mississippi.
 His birth father died when he was a baby, leaving him and his four-year-old sister, Bertha, with their mother Celeste Robinson, who then married Charles Cobb.
 Robinson was inspired by flight at an early age.
 According to one account, in 1910, Robinson was seven years old when he witnessed a float-equipped biplane flown by John Moisant in Gulfport, Mississippi.

 Education

 Robinson completed his education at Gulfport High School for the Colored in 1919, where he developed a strong interest in mechanics and machinery.
 However, Robinson could not continue his education in Gulfport; African-Americans were barred from continuing their education beyond the tenth grade.
 Robinson subsequently made preparations to attend the Tuskegee Institute in Alabama.
 He first attended college at the Tuskegee Institute in September 1921 to study automotive mechanical science, graduating three years later.
 In addition to studying automobiles, he learned math, literature, composition and history.
+Inspired by the example of aviation pioneer Bessie Coleman, Robinson with his friend Cornelius Coffey went to Chicago to pursue aviation careers.
+Robinson helped integrate African American pilots into the American aviation industry.
 He repeatedly applied to the Curtiss-Wright School of Aviation in Chicago, but was denied each time.
 He ended up getting a job there as a janitor and unofficially sat in on classes until an instructor managed to secure a place for him, and was the first black student at the school.